 PRINTABLE PDF MAP • INTERACTIVE GOOGLE MAP • ONLINE GRAPHIC • MILEAGE SPREADSHEET

-I also created an online interactive Google Map of the Pathfinder Parkway.
+I also created an online interactive Google Map of the Pathfinder Parkway suitable both for desktop computers and mobile devices.

 After many years, the city completed the connection from Robinwood to Sooner Park, addressing a half-mile section of Turkey Creek which had no trail from Eastland Center at Highway 75 over to the former Will Rogers School on Frank Phillips Boulevard.

 The Eastland Center trailhead was replaced with a new parking area and trailhead on the west side of US 75, just north of Señor Salsa.
-The trail still dives under the highway but now rises on the south side of Turkey Creek to run past the drive-through of Long John Silver’s, crossing through the old quarry area to the dead-end of Brookline Drive.
+The trail still dives under the highway but now rises on the south side of Turkey Creek to run past the drive-through of Long John Silver’s (later 7 Brew Drive-Thru Coffee), crossing through the old quarry area to the dead-end of Brookline Drive.
 It runs along the south side of Brookline for awhile, then crosses to become a six-foot wide sidewalk on the northwest side of Brookline Drive up to the Paths to Independence school (formerly Will Rogers) on Frank Phillips Boulevard, where the Pathfinder Parkway has long led onward past the west and north side of the school campus to Sooner Park.
+Click here for project photos.

 The boards on the large pedestrian bridge over the Caney River were rotting away and needed to be replaced.
 Bob Pomeroy spearheaded raising funds for the effort.
 Donors like Granger helped buy new planks, which were installed by October 2013.